Maps

 // Overriding one of the existing key-value pairslet replaced1 = fizz.replace(7, 68); // key 7 now points to value 68replaced1; // true

-// Trying to replace the value in a non-existing key-value pair will do nothinglet replaced2 = fizz.replace(8, 68); // no key 8, so nothing was alteredreplaced2; // false
+// Trying to replace the value of a non-existing key does nothinglet replaced2 = fizz.replace(8, 68); // no key 8, so nothing was alteredreplaced2; // false

 If the given value is null